berlinplan/berlinplan.github.io/readme.md

 ---------

-#### we are Killers in the eye of a Terrorist, why?

-Doner-killer: If a person's family in xxxistan is tragically lost due to a military force's mistaken actions, who can be held accountable?
-Should it be the bomb, the pilot, the airplane, the semiconductor manufacturer, the tool manufacturer, or even the doner kebab-seller who supplied food to the tool company workers?

-Youtube-killer: When a psychopathic system imposes sanctions on a country and companies like Google, including YouTube, comply, how accountable should a peace-loving YouTube video creator be for their contribution to global inequality?

-High Tech.
-If societies Decide - they could Invest to Invest in Laboratories how - Technologies

 ## waiting for Psychopaths to remove psychopathic Structures, bullshit?

 #### would psychopathic Solutions solve the inequality caused by the psychopathic system?